Table of Contents

 - After it gets out of oven, put the squash on a rack and let it cool for a few minutes, until you can handle it with your fingers.
 Use a fork to get all the noodles out of squash.

 You can serve it on a plate make it into a noodle bowl.
 Just place one half of the squash right into a bowl and just in case any of juice from your sauce leaks out from the bottom, you do not want it all over the table.
+Best Laptops For Engineers and Students

-Method number one: with meat sauce
+Method number three: with meat sauce

 Pre-heat your oven to 375 degrees, as you will need this.